The NRA Foundation Inc

 Overview

-The NRA Foundation is a 501(c)(3) charitable organization established to support shooting sports, firearms safety education, and Second Amendment freedoms across the United States.
-Since 1990, the Foundation has awarded over $509 million in grants to support educational programs, safety training, and community shooting facilities nationwide.
-The Foundation focuses on providing essential program resources through its grant programs, with particular emphasis on youth education, marksmanship training, and supporting frontline heroes including law enforcement, military, and first responders.
+The NRA Foundation is a 501(c)(3) charitable organisation established to support shooting sports, firearms safety education, and Second Amendment freedoms across the United States.
+Since 1990, the Foundation has awarded over $509 million in grants to support educational programmes, safety training, and community shooting facilities nationwide.
+The Foundation focuses on providing essential programme resources through its grant programmes, with particular emphasis on youth education, marksmanship training, and supporting frontline heroes including law enforcement, military, and first responders.

 Funding Priorities

-• State Fund Grants for Shooting Sports: Amount varies (supports educational and safety programs)
+• State Fund Grants for Shooting Sports: Amount varies (supports educational and safety programmes)

 • State Fund Grants for Capital/Range Improvements: Amount varies (facility improvements)